Frequently asked questions about classification and labeling in Azure Information Protection

 Currently, there are two clients for Windows:

-The Azure Information Protection unified labeling client that downloads labels and policy settings from the Office 365 Security & Compliance Center.
-This client is now in general availability.
+The Azure Information Protection unified labeling client that downloads labels and policy settings from one of the following admin centers: Office 365 Security & Compliance Center, Microsoft 365 security center, Microsoft 365 compliance center.
+This client is now in general availability, and has a preview version for you to test additional functionality for a future release.

-We recommend you test with the Azure Information Protection unified labeling client if its current feature set and functionality meet your business requirements.
-If not, or if you have configured labels in the Azure portal that you haven't yet migrated to the unified labeling store, use the Azure Information Protection client.
+We recommend you test with the unified labeling client if its current feature set and functionality meet your business requirements.
+If not, or if you have configured labels in the Azure portal that you haven't yet migrated to the unified labeling store, use the classic client.

 For more information, including a feature and functionality comparison table, see Choose which Azure Information Protection client to use.